-The Ocus®20 is a small but powerful microscope scanner for digital pathology, particularly suitable for frozen section samples and rapid onsite evaluation (ROSE).
+The Ocus®20 is a small, yet powerful microscope slide scanner for digital pathology, proven to be especially suitable for frozen section samples and rapid onsite evaluation (ROSE).
 It comes with a comparable magnification of 20x, meaning it is perfectly optimized for delivering sharp images fast.

 Fast and Efficient

 For maximum throughput and speed multiple Ocus® scanners are run side by side, with one slide scanning while the next is being prepared.
 Read this testimonial about how Fimlab validated a fast digital frozen section process operated by laboratory technicians.